BradlyeG/pico_mqtt_signinator/README.md

 The development platform at present is a HUB75 64x64 LED Matrix from WaveShare

 ## TODO
-Finish rebasing to circuitpython

-Cache message on successful receipt and check if most recent message differs from cache

-Configure TLS for Mosquitto
+Configure TLS

-Sign should be topic observe

-Refactor terminal app to take parameters instead of asking for input
+Refactor terminal app to something more useful
+  Custom text input and color
+  Quick options for status display (Out of office, busy, on a call, etc) Eventually build options for provisioning more signs (input board type and display parameters, output code.py)